mohamed2012004/study-buddy/README.md

 * Choose topic, difficulty level, and number of questions.
 * Two question types: **Multiple Choice (MCQ)** and **Fill-in-the-Blanks**.
 * Automatic quiz generation and instant results.
-* Score calculation with confidence level (Victara Hallucination Detector).
+* Score calculation with confidence level (Vectara Hallucination Detector).
 * Export results to **CSV**.
 * CI/CD pipeline: **Jenkins** for CI and **ArgoCD** for CD.
 * Deployable on cloud servers or Kubernetes clusters.